 Early in the springtime, overwintered Leaf Footed Bugs survive by eating weeds.

 As the growing season progresses and yard, orchard, and garden plants emerge, the bugs move from the weeds into the garden, orchard, and landscape.

 - Conifer Trees

 - Joshua Trees

 They are not limited to the plants on this list, though.

-Naturally, nymphs are not as able to feed deeply as mature bugs, but they have no trouble eking out a living until they reach full growth.
+Naturally, small nymphs are not as able to feed deeply as mature bugs, but they have no trouble eking out a living until they reach full growth.

 Even though the damage caused by this fungus is just cosmetic, it ruins the market value of the fruit.
 This type of fungal infection is more likely to happen when there is heavy rain.

 When Leaf Footed Bugs feed on nuts, such as pistachios and almonds, early in the season, they cause the nut kernel to abort and die.
 If they feed on nuts in the mid to late season, it will cause the kernels to develop black stains.

 When Leaf Footed Bugs feed on pomegranates, they cause damage to the many seed-like structures (aryls) inside the fruits.
 The small seeds will become dark and wither.